scmschmidt/wmp_log_extract/README.md

                          maximum          0   109700108288          0     3650109440          0      226021376                     0                155648             0           4096              0          12288            0    26687668224
 ```

-You can see for each timestamp the values of `memory.low` and `memory.current` for each cgroup at the first level.
+You can see for each timestamp the values of `memory.low` and `memory.current` for each cgroup.
 Below also the maximum and minimum value is displayed.
 The unit is byte.

-### Display only the data for the `SAP.slice` on a specific day with a more convinient unit
+### Display only the data for the `SAP.slice` on a specific day with a more convenient unit

 ```
  # ./wmp_log_extract.py --unit GiB --timestamp '^2020-09-28' --cgroup SAP.slice